mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 #### [`flags.Duration`](https://pkg.go.dev/flag#Duration) is impressively flexible

 - `flags.Duration` natively supports different time units like `55s` or `10m`.
+  - i.e., when you use `flags.Duration` as a command-line flag, your comman-line interface can take a flag like `--interval 10m`, and the flags package will natively parse it into a `time.Duration` for you.

 ### Separating test packages from production

 - Writing tests in a separate package from your production code yields better tests.
-  - e.g., write tests for package `foo` in a package called `foo_test`
+  - e.g., write tests for package `foo` in a package called `foo_test` in the same directory.
   - Normally, Go's tools prohibit you from having multiple packages in the same folder, but they make an exception for tests.
 - The separate `_test` package ensures that tests only access the production package's public members.
   - This encourages the tests to verify client-facing behavior rather than internal implementation details.

+### Ordering function arguments

+- If you, API takes function arguments, put them at the end of the args list.
+  - It's difficult to read arguments that appear after function arguments.
+  - "When it comes to writing your own..."

 ### HTTP helper functions

 #### Mat Ryer's HTTP encoding helper pattern

-Ryer advocates abstracting away the encoding format so that HTTP handlers are agnostic to whether the exchange format is JSON, protobuf, etc. He proposes `decode` and `respond` helper functions so that your route handlers look like this:
+Ryer advocates abstracting away the encoding format so that HTTP handlers are agnostic to the exchange format.
+That way, if your interface speaks JSON, you can change it to protobuf and only have to change one file.

+He uses the helper functions `decode` and `respond` to hide the encoding details so that your route handlers look like this:

 ```golang
 func handleFooPost(w http.ResponseWriter, r *http.Request) {